yavorysynka/zotero-better-bibtex/Configuration.md

 Generate quality reports for exported references.

+### extensions.zotero.translators.better-bibtex.biblatexExtendedDateFormat
+*default: false*

+Support for ambiguous dates

 ### extensions.zotero.translators.better-bibtex.suppressTitleCase
 *default: false*

 If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, set this preference to "true" to suppress [title casing for English references](Unnecessarily-complicated-BibTeX-output%3F#mapping-fields).

+### extensions.zotero.translators.better-bibtex.itemObserverDelay
+*default: 100*

+I've had reports where Zotero notifies extensions that references have changed, but if BBT then actually retrieves those same references, Zotero complains they "haven't been saved yet".
+Super.
+This preference sets the number of microseconds BBT should wait after being notified before acting on the changed references.